Emma Greenwell

-Emma Greenwell (born 14 January 1989) is an American-born English actress.
-She made her acting debut as Mandy Milkovich in the second season of the Showtime comedy-drama Shameless (2012–2016), then appearing as a series regular in the third and fourth seasons, after taking over the role from Jane Levy.
-Greenwell also appeared as a series regular on the Hulu drama The Path (2016–2018) and headlined the Starz miniseries The Rook in 2019.
+Emma Greenwell (born 14 January 1989) is an American-born English former actress.
+She made her acting debut in 2012 with a five season run (2012–2016) as Mandy Milkovich on the Showtime comedy-drama Shameless, credited in the main cast for two seasons.
+Greenwell also appeared as a series regular on the Hulu drama The Path (2016–2018) and was the title character of the 2019 Starz miniseries The Rook.
+As of 2026, her last appearance was in the 2019 streaming television movie Rattlesnake.

 Personal life

-Greenwell was born in Greenwich, Connecticut, to a French mother and an English father.
+Greenwell was born 14 January 1989 in New York, to a French mother and an English father.
 The family moved back to London's South Kensington neighbourhood before her second birthday.
-She attended the London Academy of Music and Dramatic Art for a year.
-Greenwell said it was good, but it made her realise she did not want to go to drama school before trying her luck at a pilot season in Los Angeles, California.
-Shameless, the Emmy-winning Showtime drama, was her first job.
-She booked it when she was 22.
-Prior to that she was planning on returning to London.
-Booking Shameless forced her to rent a car and find an apartment, so she did not return to London for nine months.
+She attended the London Academy of Music and Dramatic Art for a year, but quit to pursue a career in Los Angeles.
+Just four days before her scheduled return to London, the then-22-year-old landed her first acting job, portraying Mandy Milkovich on the Showtime drama Shameless.

-Greenwell is married and the couple have a child together.
+Greenwell and her husband married in May 2021; the couple have a child together, born in November 2021.